 The Gigabyte M32U has an excellent response time when gaming at 120Hz, like when gaming on a PS5 or Xbox Series X. The overall performance is nearly identical to when gaming at the max refresh rate, but there's a bit more overshoot, especially in dark areas.
 The recommended Overdrive setting is still 'Picture Quality', for the same reasons as at the max refresh rate.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Gigabyte M32U has a remarkable response time at 60Hz, a bit better than the Gigabyte M28U.
+The Gigabyte M32U has a very good response time at 60Hz, a bit better than the Gigabyte M28U.
 We recommend the 'Off' Overdrive setting, as it performs the best overall at 60Hz, but if you're looking for a set-and-forget setting that works well at any refresh rate, 'Picture Quality' is almost as good at 60Hz as at the max refresh rate.
 There's more noticeable overshoot in each mode than at the max refresh rate, but it's not too bad with the 'Picture Quality' setting.
 We didn't notice the same strange overshoot behavior that we noticed on the M28U, which is great.

 The Gigabyte M32U has a completely flicker-free backlight, which is great.

 The Gigabyte M32U has outstanding low input lag, resulting in a very responsive gaming experience.
 It's important to update the firmware on the monitor to F06 or higher, as there's an issue with input lag out of the box.

 The Gigabyte M32U has superb screen real estate and a very high native resolution, resulting in a high pixel density and superb text clarity.
 It's also an excellent choice for multitasking.